michuW93/microsoft_azure_fundamentals/README.md

 it was cheaper, needed less space but still got some disadventages - high up-front cost, need space in datacenter, need to pay for electricity

-then we have <b>cloud computing</b> - Cloud computing enables companies to consume a compute resource rather than having tobuild and maintain computing infrastructures in house, it's like buying electricity, not building power station:
+then we have <b>cloud computing</b> - Cloud computing enables companies to consume a compute resource rather than having to build and maintain computing infrastructures in house, it's like buying electricity, not building power station:
 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/cloud_computing.png?raw=true)

 Cloud provider owns data center and manages servers, networking, virtualization etc.